-On or about March 23, 2022, Leerburg provided notice of this incident to all affected individuals, which includes approximately ninety-eight (98) Maine residents.
-Written notice is being provided via mail, and email where permitted, in substantially the same form as the letter attached here as Exhibit A.
+On or about March 1, 2022, Moseley provided written notice of this incident to all affected individuals, which includes three (3) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.